julie-forman-kay-lab/IDPConformerGenerator/docs/usage.rst

 Please note for the above run, we are sampling the torsion angle database disregarding secondary structure with the :code:`--dany` flag.

-Hopefully this more in-depth realistic example with drkN SH3 has provided you with the utilities and usage examples to explore IPDConfGen more with your custom protein systems.
+Hopefully this more in-depth realistic example with the unfolded state of the drkN SH3 domain has provided you with the utilities and usage examples to explore IPDConfGen more with your custom protein systems.

 Exploring IDPConfGen Analyses Functions